rstock-co/chatbot-core/README.md

 All components in this core package are styled to match the Assistant UI design system:

-- Uses the same color tokens and theme variables
+- Uses the same color tokens and theme variables (primary, secondary, muted, etc.)
 - Consistent spacing, typography, and border styles
 - Seamless visual integration with Assistant UI components